 Combining all these data points from an initial list of more than 150 candidate sites, we came up with the ranking you see here, which was based on all the data we gathered plus a little bit of what we like to call “magic ordering sauce.”
 You might argue with the specifics of the order, however, we guarantee that you’ll be impressed, and surprised, by this list.

-The 20 Largest ExpressionEngine websites, as of February 2015
+The 20 Largest ExpressionEngine Websites, October 2011

 - Barack Obama: You’ve heard of him, yes?
 This is his campaign site*